-3.2.3 Monetary Policy Stance for the Second half of FY2013: Improved Governance Warranted Over the years successive monetary policies of the Bangladesh Bank were designed to accommodate concurrently the targets set for economic growth and inflation.
-The last two MPSs have tried to
+3.2.3 Monetary Policy Stance for the Second Half of FY2012-13: Improved Governance Warranted

+Over the years successive monetary policies of the Bangladesh Bank were designed to accommodate concurrently the targets set for economic growth and inflation.
+The last two MPSs have tried to move towards, primarily, containment of the inflationary expectation and took a rather contractionary stance.
+The MPS for first half of FY2012-13 had come up with two major objectives: "(i) maintaining inflation at moderate levels and (ii) supporting inclusive growth objectives of the Government."
+However, it appears that containing inflation remained the "core focus of the announced monetary program."

 The MPS also announced four major policy objectives.
-The first one was about maintaining close coordination with the Ministry of Finance to limit Government borrowing from the banking sector.
+The first one was about maintaining close coordination with the Ministry of Finance (MoF) to limit government borrowing from the banking sector.
 The MPS has aimed to accommodate the budgetary target of bank borrowing by the government (Tk.
 23,000 crore).
-However, CPD estimates (mentioned earlier) suggests that the credit requirement of the government from the banking sector may surpass the budgetary target by a considerable margin at the end of the fiscal year.
-It will be interesting to see if the central bank would prepare its next MPS (for second half of FY2013) to accommodate this.
+However, CPD estimates (mentioned earlier) suggest that the credit requirement of the government from the banking sector may surpass the budgetary target by a considerable margin at the end of the fiscal year.
+It will be interesting to see if the central bank would prepare its next MPS (for second half of FY2012-13) to accommodate this.

-Secondly, Bangladesh Bank expressed its intention to "focus on the quality/composition of private sector credit".
+Secondly, Bangladesh Bank expressed its intention to "focus on the quality/composition of private sector credit."
 At present it is difficult to assess how this quality control of bank lending has been maintained.
-One may expect a more comprehensive assessment from the Bangladesh bank itself which would use beyond the bank advances data.
+One may expect a more comprehensive assessment from the Bangladesh Bank itself which would use beyond the bank advances data.
 Issues have been raised periodically about the mismatch between the documented purpose of bank loan and its actual use.
-The incident with regard to the Hall Mark scandal (more of this in later section) and some of the other developments of similar disquieting nature reinforce these apprehensions.
-The next monetary policy statement will hopefully come up with more credible data on the distribution of private sector credit.
+The incident with regard to the Hall-Mark scandal (more of this in the upcoming IRBD volume) and some of the other developments of similar disquieting nature reinforce these apprehensions.
+The next MPS will hopefully come up with more credible data on the distribution of private sector credit.

 In addition, the MPS also aimed to reduce the interest rate spread to ensure a more competitive banking sector.
 In September 2012 interest rate spread was 5.5 percentage points - down from 5.6 percentage points in June 2012.
 However, it is still above the 5.3 percentage points figure of September 2011.
-To maintain a competitive and investment friendly banking sector interest rate spread needs to be brought down to below 5 percentage points.
+To maintain a competitive and investment-friendly banking sector, interest rate spread needs to be brought down to below 5 percentage points.
 The next MPS may lay out a realistic plan towards this objective.